MaterializeInc/materialize/doc/user/content/sql/join.md

     parent: 'sql'
 ---

-`JOIN` lets you combine two more more table expressions into a single table expression.
+`JOIN` lets you combine two or more table expressions into a single table expression.

 ## Conceptual framework